University Ranking Methodology

 3- Green Research and Innovation

-The third pillar, Green Research and Innovation, holds considerable weight, constituting 19% of the total ranking evaluation.
+The third pillar of the University ranking methodology, Green Research and Innovation, holds considerable weight, constituting 19% of the total ranking evaluation.
 This pillar is evaluated through 15 standards, each assigned a weight of 1 or 2, underscoring the varying significance of individual criteria.
 Assessing the institution’s commitment to Environmental and Sustainability Research and Innovation encompasses, the quantity of published research particularly in environmental and sustainability fields, the availability of open-access research, the number of undergraduates’ research, research collaborations, and participation in scientific events.
 The assessment also delves into assessing Academic Freedom and the institutional reputation via accreditations, average world rankings, and green organization memberships.
 The pillar also considers the existence of research centers, industry partnerships, support programs for social innovation, entrepreneurship, and green innovation.

 Green Research and InnovationWeight